davidgasquez/handbook/Open Data Protocol.md

 **We need better protocols and mechanisms to fund and improve the open data ecosystem**.
 The great news is that we now have a lot of web3 organizations [thinking about data](https://docs.indexcoop.com/our-products/data-economy-index-data), [[Incentives]] and [[Governance]].

-How would the protocol look like?
-Let me share how I see it:
+## Ideas
-- The protocol should make possible creating, curating and sharing open datasets.
+- **Easy**.
+The tools should make creating, curating and sharing open datasets easy.
-- It should be permissionless.
+- **Versioned**.
+The main abstractions (things like `dataset`, `relation`) could be updated, forked and discussed as code in version controlled repositories.
+	- You could fork `ourworldindata.usa_covid_cases`, improve it and publish it to allow something like `select * from youruser.usa_covid_cases`.
+	- Modeling could be limited to SQL and done with something like `dbt` so everything comes down to RAW data and the SQL `dbt` code.
+		- This provided a declarative way of defining the datasets schema and other properties like _relations_ or _tests_.
+- **Permissionless**.
 Anyone should be able to add/update/fix datasets and relations between them.
 Think GitHub style collaboration.
-- Curators should have incentives to improve the datasets.
+- **Aligned Incentives**.
+Curators should have incentives to improve the datasets.
 Data is messy after all, but a good set of incentives could make great datasets surface and reward contributors accordingly.
 	- Curating the data provides compounding benefits for the entire community!
-- The main abstractions (things like `dataset`, `relation`) could be updated, forked and discussed as code in version controlled repositories.
-	- You could fork `ourworldindata.usa_covid_cases`, improve it and publish it to allow something like `select * from youruser.usa_covid_cases`.
-	- Modeling could be limited to SQL and done with something like `dbt` so everything comes down to RAW data and the SQL `dbt` code.
-		- This provided a declarative way of defining the datasets schema and other properties as well as the relations.
-- Datasets could be stored in a decentralized way using something like IPFS.
+- **Open Source**.
+Datasets could be stored in a decentralized way using something like IPFS and queried via tools like DuckDB.
-- Users could access the data with several open source tools that act as front-end.
-	- e.g: a CLI (`./opendata get "user/dataset:version")`, HTTPS or GraphQL endpoints maintained by the community (`awesomeopendata.com/user/dataset:version`),

 ## Landscape